 Psychometric profiles are standardized questionnaires designed by psychologists to measure mental performance and personality.

-They are used in recruitment to help determine the likely on-the-job performance of a candidate.
-They are also used in leadership development to help both build on leaders strengths and manage their weakness.
+Such profiles are used in recruitment to help determine the likely on-the-job performance of a candidate.
+They are also used in leadership development to help build on leaders strengths and manage their weakness.

 However, they (rightly) go on to talk about the importance of using the right tool in the right way.
 The foundation of this is getting clear on what you really want in a candidate or leader, there is no point matching a profile to a need, if the need is not clear.
 Get in touch and we can talk about this in more depth.

 We are certified/registered to use two evidence-based psychometric tools, Hogans Inventories and New Zealand based Selector Insight.

 We tend to use Hogan’s for Leadership Development and Selector Insight for recruitment.
 Although selector has other more in-depth tools and Hogan’s can also be used for recruitment so there is no one size fits all, this is just how it usually pans out with our specific clients.